Glenn Heights, Texas: Demographics

+2020 census

 As of the 2020 United States census, there were 15,819 people, 4,019 households, and 3,105 families residing in the city.

 Education

 The Dallas County portion of Glenn Heights is served by the DeSoto Independent School District, while the Ellis County portion is served by the Red Oak Independent School District.

-The Dallas County portion is zoned to either Frank D. Moates Elementary School (west of Uhl Rd.) or Woodridge Elementary School (east of Uhl Rd.), Curtistene S. McCowan Middle School, and DeSoto High School.
+The Dallas County portion is zoned to Cockrell Hill Elementary School (grades Kindergarten through 2), Frank Moates Elementary School (grades 3-5), Curtistene S. McCowan Middle School, DeSoto High School Freshman Campus, and DeSoto High School.

 The Ellis County portion is zoned to Donald T. Shields Elementary School, Red Oak Intermediate School, Red Oak Junior High School, and Red Oak High School.

 All of Dallas County (its portion of Glenn Heights included) is in the service area of Dallas College (formerly Dallas County Community College).
 All of Ellis County (its portion of Glenn Heights included) is in the service area of Navarro College.